JuggleWithTim/TwitchAIchatbot/README.md

 * Optional adjustable timer where the bot automatically engages with chat when it's not been mentioned for a set amount of time.
 * Adjustable context length (how many messages back it has knowledge about)
 * Support for reasoning models (hides think tags and its content from chat output)
+* Option to use OpenAI's API instead of a local Ollama model

 ## Installation
 ### 1. Prerequisites